 LG Will Hernandez

-Hernandez ended up starting all 32 games for the Giants at left guard over his first two seasons after getting drafted in the second round in 2018.
+Hernandez played his way out of a starting job after starting 32 games in his first two years in the NFL.
+The Giants drafted him in the second round in 2018.
 His run blocking has been a liability each season with too many down days in pass protection.
 Hernandez plays with power, and his footwork plays well in pass protection while owning the strength to lead runs over his area of the field.
 His speed and quickness limit his blocking window if asked to reach beyond his small piece of real estate.
 Hernandez will be in a dogfight in training camp to win back his starting job.

 QB Daniel Jones - Quality Backup